dylan-chong/gprq/README.md

 # gprq

-`gprq` "Git Pull Request Quick" allows you to commit and create PRs in a single command!
+`gprq` "Git Pull Request Quick" -- commit, branch and create a PR in a single command!

 Basically, run `gprq`, and you've magically: